Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [form js]
-   - Start time: [19:10]
+   - Start time: [18:17]
-   - End time: [21:00]
+   - End time: [21:21]
-   - Duration:  about 2 H
+   - Duration:  about 3 H
-   - Progress: [working on form]
+   - Progress: [working on form js]
-   - Additional notes: work on validations of inputs for forwarding the form
+   - Additional notes: work on validations of inputs for forwarding the form in last section for selecting three button at least

-  2. **Task 2**: [jason]
-   - Start time: [21:00]
-   - End time: [23:00]
-   - Duration:  about 2 H
-   - Progress: [watching some courses about jason]
-   - Additional notes:-

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: for this section validation is challenging

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: the check box of form still need to be done and maybe it will expend more of steps
+Based on the progress made today and the remaining tasks, the following steps should be taken: another form with two ways in steps

 ## Conclusion
-almost of my time goes for learning by myself its getting borring a little bit.
+some task may help more.